 The Cut of Meat Matters

-First, the cut of the meat really does matter.
-Tenderloin or filet mignon are the best cuts for making shish kebabs but are also the most expensive.
-They do not require a marinade in most cases, but for optimum flavor, should be served rare or medium rare.
-Not everyone likes a bloody, very red piece of meat, so this is not the ideal cut for everyone.
-If you do like your meat rare or medium rare and can afford tenderloin, then, by all means, go for it.
-Your kebabs will taste amazing and won't require strenuous chewing!
+It's important to select the cut of meat that fits your budget and your meal preferences.
+Tenderloin or filet mignon is the best cut for making shish kebabs but they are also the most expensive.
+In most cases, these cuts do not require a marinade and for the best flavor, should be served rare or medium-rare.
+If you do like your meat rare or medium-rare and can afford tenderloin, then, by all means, go for it.
+Your kebabs will taste incredible and won't require strenuous chewing!